 One of the things I look forward to when I get in bed is reading blogs that I’ve subscribed to because I liked them.
-I intentionally go to bed early sometimes because I know I’m going to spend thrity minutes to an hour reading other peoples’ writing.
+I intentionally go to bed early because I know I’m going to spend thirty minutes to an hour reading other peoples’ writing.

 Now I’m not a person who likes to read fiction.
 It usually takes me months to finish one, if it gets finished at all.
 On spring break, I finished one whole book on my phone in one day.
 It surprised the heck out of me, so much that I bragged about it to a few of my close friends.
 I do like to read, usually professional journals about math or teaching.

 However, I absolutley LOVE reading personal blogs.
 I follow quite a few and even though I don’t personally know these people…their blogs make me smile or give a mental “hhhmm.”
 I thought I’d share of few of my favorite.
 You might even get hooked and enjoy reading them with me.

 My outright favorite is called The Kitchen’s Garden.
 She has over 12,000 followers, so I’m not alone. (https://thekitchensgarden.com).
 She writes daily about her life which includes her love of her cows, chickens, pigs, sheep, and what is happening on her Illinois farm.
 She’s actually from New Zealand.
 Don’t skip reading about her “Cast” on her homepage and their philosophy.
 I wish I lived with this lady and she doesn’t even know it.
 Cecilia has an Airbnb mini apartment on her farm and if I’m ever near Kempton, Illiniois, I’m going to stay on that farm.